Ebooks

 4. If you want to save the ebook as a favorite in your browser, save the Esearch page (see instructions below).
 If you try to save a web address that you see after logging in to the book, the link will not work later.

-5. When you are finished reading the book, close the browser window and the book will become available to another student (although there will be a time delay before the next student can use the ebook.)
+5. When you are finished reading the book, close the browser window and the book will become available to another student (although there May be a time delay before the next student can use the ebook.)
 If you aren't actively using the book, the book will close automatically after no activity (but you may be able to log back in).

 6. If you have trouble logging in, the most common problems are: